Last mile delivery

 If you are satisfied with order volumes and the amount of profit you generate, maybe it’s worth postponing a free shipping incentive until a later date or offering other less costly incentives like discounts instead.

-And there is even less room to manoeuvre than any other type of delivery.
+Free delivery is a complicated matter.
+There is no one-size-fits-all approach to the process.
+And there is even less room to maneuver than any other type of delivery.

+Technically, nothing is free.
 Somebody is going to lose money here.

-Be it you or your customers someone will always have to get the short end of the stick and carry the burden of free delivery.
+Be it you or your customers, someone will always have to get the short end of the stick and carry the burden of free delivery.

 But there are ways you can offer free delivery to customers without losing too much money, or losing too many customers in the process.

 All you have to do is be smart about it, and choose the best free delivery option for your business.
+That said, there are more ways than one to do it.

-1. Free standard delivery on all orders.
+1. Free standard delivery on all orders

 Companies include free delivery with every purchase, regardless of the order value, products in question, or the number of ordered items.